mikee47/IFS/fsbuild/readme.md

 ## Usage

 This script should be run from the development directory.
 Parameters are read from the fsbuild.ini file located in the same folder.
+An example is provided.

 Source files should be placed into a sub-folder; default is 'Files'.
-Sub-directories are supported, however this simply results in a filename which includes directories.
-Names should therefore be kept short and consideration given to the total (relative path) length.
+Sub-directories are fully supported.

-The generated image file is intended to be linked into the firmware as a blob; default is 'out/fwfile.bin'.
+The generated image file is intended to be linked into the firmware as a blob; default is 'out/fwfiles.bin'.

 For debugging purposes a copy of the generated files can be written into another location.
 By default this is disabled, but a suggested folder might be 'out/files'.